Ryanair pilots vote to accept agreement after summer strikes

 September 5, 2018

-A Ryanair tweet welcomed the “overwhelming” vote in favour of the agreement.
+In a statement, Ryanair welcomed the “overwhelming” vote in favour of the agreement.

-“We will now bring this agreement to our board and will ask them to reconsider their decision to rebase six aircraft away from Dublin this winter.
+"We welcome the overwhelming vote in favour of this agreement negotiated with Forsa and our Irish pilots, with the assistance of mediator Kieran Mulvey.

-“We expect that the board will meet to discuss this welcome development in the coming days.”
+"We will now bring this agreement to our Board and will ask them to reconsider their decision to rebase 6 aircraft away from Dublin this winter.

 - Press Association